 While dogs can easily slip out of their dog collars and potentially streak onto the street, to a peer, or into a neighbour’s yard, dog harnesses offer much more security.
 Escaping is not possible here.

-The harness can be inconvenient or bulky: a dog collar is easy to wear, and many dogs are more likely to accept it.
-On the other hand, some dogs don’t like getting into a harness without hesitation while putting on a collar.
+The harness can be inconvenient or bulky; a dog collar, on the other hand, is easy to wear, and many dogs are more likely to accept it.
+On the other hand, some dogs don’t like getting into a harness without hesitation, while others put on a collar without hesitation.

 Dog harnesses may not always have room for the tax stamp or other tags you wish to attach (such as an address holder).
 However, this problem is easily solved by adding a ring or letting the dog wear a harness and a collar.